Serotonin: Biological role

-Serotonin is involved in numerous physiological processes, including sleep, thermoregulation, learning and memory, pain, (social) behavior, sexual activity, feeding, motor activity, biological rhythms and possibly others.
+Serotonin is involved in numerous physiological processes, including sleep, thermoregulation, learning and memory, pain, (social) behavior, sexual activity, feeding, motor activity, neural development, and biological rhythms.
 In less complex animals, such as some invertebrates, serotonin regulates feeding and other processes.
 In plants serotonin synthesis seems to be associated with stress signals.
+Despite its longstanding prominence in pharmaceutical advertising, the claim that low serotonin levels cause depression is not supported by scientific evidence.